 26 July 2020

 Ethereum is an impressive blockchain-based platform that introduced the world to the revolutionary concepts: smart contracts and decentralized applications (dApps).
-The combination of these two have enables Ethereum to deliver against the core fundamentals of openness to developers, security, and scalability.
+The combination of these two has enables Ethereum to deliver against the core fundamentals of openness to developers, security, and scalability.

 What are DApps?